-All sensitive products needs the right protection against shock and vibration.
-Nefab offers, among other things, absorbing material which reduces shocks and vibrations, bracing which separates products and holds them in place.
+All sensitive products need the right protection against shock and vibration.
+Nefab offers, among other things, absorbing material which reduces shocks and vibrations and bracing, which separates products and holds them in place.

 For most vibration-sensitive products, making sure that the packaging design does not amplify (increase) vibration at the product’s natural frequency is enough to prevent vibration damage from occurring during shipment.
 For severely vibration-sensitive products, however, it may be necessary for the packaging design to actually attenuate (decrease) the frequencies of concern.

-Material response is often given in diagrams, which show performance for a given thickness of a given material at the natural frequency.
-Note that for any frequency, one can estimate whether the packaging will perform in direct coupling (unchanged vibration), amplification (increased vibration), or attenuation (decreased vibration) mode as a function of the static loading applied to the cushioning.
+Material response is often given in diagrams, which show performance for a thickness of a given material at its natural frequency.
+Note that for any frequency, one can estimate whether the packaging will perform in a direct coupling (unchanged vibration), amplification (increased vibration), or attenuation (decreased vibration) mode as a function of the static loading applied to the cushioning.